 db.exec(query); // exec() runs ALL statements, including DROP TABLE

 The developer trusted the author value because it came from the application’s own database dropdown, not directly from user input.
-The use of exec() instead of prepare() makes it worse — it allows multi-statement execution, enabling destructive operations like DROP TABLE.
+Using exec() instead of prepare() makes it worse: exec() allows multi-statement execution, so a DROP TABLE slipped into the query string will actually run.

 Remediation